cloudflare/cloudflare-docs/content/r2/data-access/workers-api/workers-multipart-usage.md

 ## Using the worker to perform a multipart upload

-This example application uploads a file to the worker in multiple parts.
+This example application uploads a file to the worker described in the previous section in multiple parts.
 It uses Python's built in ThreadPoolExecutor to parralelize the uploading of parts to the worker, thereby greatly increasing upload speeds.
 Http requests to the worker are made with the [requests](https://pypi.org/project/requests/) library.